gontainer/gontainer-helpers/container/README.md

 **ErrorAwareHTTPHandler**

-A new type for our endpoints that informs us whether error has occurred.
+A new type for our endpoints that informs us whether an error has occurred.

 <details>
   <summary>See code</summary>